-As I noted in part 4, this is at least as close as the connection between malaria and the mosquito.
+As I noted in Chapter 4, this is at least as close as the connection between malaria and the mosquito.
 You can imagine something like Universalism whose transmission vector was not the State.
 You can also imagine something like malaria whose transmission vector was, say, the tick.
 But it’s hard to imagine anyone calling it “malaria.”

 Even closer is the relationship between Universalism and democracy.
 These phenomena have quite clearly evolved together.
 At this point we are talking about multiple features of the same organism—more like the relationship between malaria schizonts and trophozoites.
 (Okay, yuck.
 But remember, folks, this is just an analogy.)